chontit/seed-xor-calculator/README.md

 ### ⚔️ Seed Backup Methods Compared: Multisig vs. Shamir vs. Seed XOR

-There are three primary cryptographic methods for eliminating a single point of failure in Bitcoin custody.
-Here is how they compare:

 | Criteria | 1️⃣ Multisig | 2️⃣ Shamir (SLIP-39) | 3️⃣ Seed XOR (This tool) |
 |---|---|---|---|
 | **Structure** | M-of-N keys signing a transaction | M-of-N shares to recreate a seed | M-of-M shares to recreate a seed |